Jeanette (Spanish singer): Palabras, promesas

-After the dissolution of Pic-Nic, Jeanette resumed her course, but overnight received a call from her former record label Hispavox, the same label she was on during her tenure with Pic-Nic.
-This time the label said that they had a project for a singer and Jeanette must be it.
-She came back to Spain and to the music.
+After the dissolution of Pic-Nic, Jeanette resumed with her own life, but overnight received a call from her former record label Hispavox, the same label she was on during her tenure with Pic-Nic.
+This time the label said that they had a project for a singer and Jeanette must be part of it.
+She came back to Spain and to music.
 Jeanette settled in Barcelona in 1971 to start her solo career.
 At the start of the 1970s, she began her solo career with her hit first single, "Soy Rebelde" ("I am a rebel").
 On the single, the record label misspelt her name as "Jeanette" (her correct spelling is Janette without the first "e".)
 Ever since then, her stage name has been spelt with the additional "e".
 The single first enjoyed success in Spanish-speaking countries and later broadened its influence with French ("L'inconnu qui m'aimera"), Japanese ("あまのじゃく") and English versions.
 This song and others penned by Manuel Alejandro, such as "Estoy triste" and "Oye mamá, oye papá" ("Listen mama, listen papa"), established her as an artist in Spain.
 Palabras, promesas ("Words, promises"), written by José Luis Perales was released in 1973.
-In this LP were released all the singles and recorded from 1971 to 1973.
+In this LP all the singles were released and recorded from 1971 to 1973.